microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

     ![](../img/vm_policies/03.png)

+To deploy the ARM template, navigate to the [deployment folder](../extensions/arm).
 Then start the deployment with the command:

     ```bash
-    az deployment group create --resource-group <resource-group-name> --template-file <path-to-template> --parameters <path-to-parametersfile>
+    az deployment group create --resource-group <Name of the Azure Resource Group> --template-file <The *log_anatytics-template.json* template file location> --parameters <The *log_analytics-template.parameters.json* parameters file location>
     ```

 # Azure Policies on Azure Arc connected machines

-* Now that we have all the requirements set, we can assign policies to our Arc connected machines.
+* Now that you have all the requirements set, you can assign policies to our Arc connected machines.
 Edit the [parameters file](../policies/arm/policy.json) to provide your subscription ID as well as the Log Analytics Workspace.

     ![](../img/vm_policies/04.png)

 Then start the deployment with the command:

     ```bash
-    az policy assignment create --name 'Enable Azure Monitor for VMs' --scope '/subscriptions/<subscription_id>/resourceGroups/<resource_group>' --policy-set-definition '55f3eceb-5573-4f18-9695-226972c6d74a' -p "<path_to_json>" --assign-identity --location "<region>"
+    az policy assignment create --name 'Enable Azure Monitor for VMs' --scope '/subscriptions/<subscription_id>/resourceGroups/<resource_group>' --policy-set-definition '55f3eceb-5573-4f18-9695-226972c6d74a' -p <The *policy.json file location> --assign-identity --location "<region>"
     ```

 * Once you have assigned the initiative, you will see that it will be evaluated (it may take 30 minutes to run the first scan) and show that the server on GCP is not compliant.

   ![](../img/vm_policies/05.png)

-* We can now add a remediation task by clicking on the Initiative 'Enable Azure Monitor' and selecting 'Create Remediation Task'.
+* You can now add a remediation task by clicking on the Initiative 'Enable Azure Monitor' and selecting 'Create Remediation Task'.

   ![](../img/vm_policies/06.png)